akkadotnet/Akka.Persistence.Sql/README.md

 #### This project is Prerelease

-**Pull Requests are Welcome** but please note this is still considered prerelease and only used if one understands the risks.
-You should still test in a 'safe' non-production environment carefully before deciding to fully deploy.
+**Pull Requests are Welcome** Please note this is still considered prerelease.
+You should test in a safe non-production environment carefully before deciding to fully deploy.
 Please provide feedback if you encounter any issues!

 Working: